Introduction

 the POST method to avoid caching edge-cases (e.g. error responses.)

-The Relay must implement the pay
+The Relay must implement the pay endpoint with idempotence in

-the following way: if the status of payment id
+the following way: if the status of payment id is already accepted or

-request with that status, ignoring
+confirmed, it responds to another pay request with that status, ignoring

 if they did not receive or process the first reply.

-Payment Response
+Payment Submission

 {